 Our Strategy

 Neuronavigation has been prohibitively expensive for most neurosurgical centers.
-However, recent advances in computing and gaming—such as powerful graphics for computing, 3D cameras and trackers, and tablets—have made the underlying components of neuronavigation systems widely prevalent, accessible, and affordable.
+However, recent advances such as graphics processing, 3D cameras and trackers, and low cost manufacturing—have made the underlying components of neuronavigation systems accessible, and affordable.
+NousNav leverages these advances and harnesses open-source software to provide a complete low-cost, portable open source system for neuronavigation.

 Collaborating with Neurosurgeons Around the World